Menu Close

 Hawaiian ruler King Kamehameha I statue, 1881, Creative Commons SA 3

-Kamehameha is believed to have been born on the island of Hawaii, also known as the “Big Island” for its size relative to the others in the chain.
-He was raised in the court and is reported to have risen up through the ranks as he grew up.
+Within a decade of the arrival of Westerners, Kamehameha began his conquest of the islands.
+He was born on the island of Hawaii, also known as the “Big Island” for its size relative to the others in the chain.
+He was raised in the court and rose up through the ranks as he grew up.

-There was a prophecy that the ruler who would unite the islands would be the one who could move the Naha Stone, a large volcanic rock brought to Hawaii from the island of Kauai.
+There was a prophecy that the ruler who would unite the islands would be the one who could move the Naha Stone, a large volcanic rock brought to the Big Island from the island of Kauai.
 Evidently, Kamehameha was able to move the stone at the age of 14 and a legend was born. (you can see this stone in front of the Hilo Public Library today!)

 In 1816, Kaumuali’i signed a treaty with Schaffer to grant Tsar Alexander I or Russia as protectorate of Kauai.
-Kaumuali’i planned to use his new alliance to not only push back on Kamehameha’s advances but to overcome him entirely and become the first king of unified Hawaiian islands.
+Kaumuali’i planned to use his new alliance to not only push back on Kamehameha, but to overcome him entirely and become king of the unified Hawaiian islands.

 Ruins of Fort Elizabeth, Kauai (2022)

 By 1817, Kaumuali’i and Schaffer’s grand plans were in full swing and two forts were built on Kauai.
 Fort Elizabeth, named for the Empress of Russia at the time, was built by the Hawaiians as part of the treaty on the southern side of the island.
-Two other forts, no longer remaining, were built on the north side of the island.
+The other fort, no longer remaining, was built on the north side of the island.

 Fort Elizabeth had walls that were 20 feet (6 meters) high and 300-450 feet across.
 It was built in an octagon shape with the sides facing the sea built as points in a star pattern for additional protection.

 Schaffer and Kaumuali’i began planning the assault to overthrow Kamehameha.
-Upon sending the appeal for troops and supplies, however, it was revealed that Schaffer didn’t actually have the authority of Russia to do any of this!
+However, upon sending an appeal to Russia for troops and supplies, officials discovered that Schaffer didn’t actually have authority from Russia to do any of this!
 He was forced to leave in disgrace in 1817 as a major blunder for the RAC.

-Fort Elizabeth was never occupied by Russian forces and eventually the Hawaiians laid claim to the land, renaming the site “Pa’ula’ula” which means “red enclosure”.
+Russian forces never occupied Fort Elizabeth, and eventually the Hawaiians laid claim to the land, renaming the site “Pa’ula’ula” which means “red enclosure”

 Volcanic rock wall of Fort Elizabeth (2022)